 Climbing to Uhuru Peak, the summit of Mount Kilimanjaro is a fantastic experience.
 The landscape and the temperatures are as diverse as the cultures you come across on the African continent.
 When trekking, you cover about 5.000 meters of altitude.
 The differences in altitude between the lower slopes and the peak are so great, that you can divide Kilimanjaro into five different climates zones.
 Let’s have a taste of the five-course meal that is Mount Kilimanjaro.

+During your climb to Uhuru Peak, you will cross different climate zones.
 Now, let's have a more detailed look into the climates zones of Kilimanjaro.

 Climate Zone 1: Farmlands